Supermassive Black Holes: The Center of Galaxies [Infographic]

 What is an event horizon?

-A black hole collapses because gravity squashes them to an infinitely dense point.
+A black hole collapses because gravity squashes it to an infinitely dense point.
 But nothing can stop their collapse because they’re sufficiently massive.

 Even using our strongest telescopes, we don’t know what happens in the middle of a black hole.
 Because of its immense gravity, they can distort and twist space-time which is the fabric that shapes our universe.